SoftwareAG/webmethods-b2b-examples/receive-edi-ftp/README.md

 # Receive EDI file from a Partner via FTP and process via B2B Cloud

-As of today, webMethods B2B Cloud doesnt have an inbound channel for accepting FTP files and process them.
-What do you do when you have partners ( brick and mortar stores, mom and pop shops , for example) can only do FTP ?
-We have a solution !!
-This tutorial will walk you through this solution.

-PS : Receiving a file via FTP in B2B Cloud  is in Software AG's roadmap.
-Please check with your account team or Product management for timelines
+This tutorial walks you through receiving a file via FTP in B2B cloud, which is useful in a variety of applications including prototyping and less sophisticated partners.
+This feature is in Software AG's roadmap.
+Please check with your account team or Product management for timelines.

 Contributors: Chaitanya Jadcherla, Mangat Rai , Shashank Patel